MasterClass Review: Is It Worth It? [50+ Courses Watched]

 Oh yeah, just pop down to the corner store and pick up some $50 urchin and truffle, bro.
 What, you DON’T live in Beverly Hills?
 Sucks to be you.

-Tony Hawk’s skating course was really cool to watch, but he spends a ton of time talking about his story.
+Tony Hawk’s skating class was really cool to watch, but he spends a ton of time talking about his story.
 Then he has an entire video on “what it takes to win” where he basically just says believe in yourself and be a winner.

 “Here’s how to win: Just go win the X Games, Karl.
 Thanks, that’s $180.”